Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

-# XS 7 Conformance
+# XS 8 Conformance

-Copyright 2016-2017 Moddable Tech, Inc.
+Copyright 2016-2018 Moddable Tech, Inc.

-Revised: October 10, 2017
+Revised: January 11, 2018

 **Warning**: These notes are preliminary.
 Omissions and errors are likely.
 If you encounter problems, please ask for assistance.